Sue Ellson About Me

 There is a medium length biography on the SueEllson.com home page.

 Sue Ellson BBus GK MPC PCDAA ASA WV SPN MEdPlus

 Sue Ellson is an Independent LinkedIn Specialist, author, educator, career development practitioner, consultant, founder, gigster, trainer, speaker, professional learner and poet.

 Sue was born in Adelaide, South Australia and moved to Melbourne in Victoria, Australia in 1994 and often mentions ‘she hasn’t had a real job since.’

-Sue has completed a Bachelor of Business in Administrative Management from the University of South Australia (2000), is a Member of the Melbourne Press Club (since 2008), a Member of the Career Development Association of Australia CDAA (Associate since 2015, Professional since 2018), a Member of the Australian Society of Authors ASA (since 2015), a Member of Writers Victoria (since 2018), and a Member of the Small Press Network (SPN) (since 2019).
-She has been a long term member of the Institute of Manager and Leaders (21 years) and the Australian Human Resources Institute (16 years).
+Sue has completed a Bachelor of Business in Administrative Management from the University of South Australia (2000), is a Member of the Golden Key International Honour Society (since 1998), a Member of the Melbourne Press Club (since 2008), a Member of the Career Development Association of Australia CDAA (Associate since 2015, Professional since 2018), a Member of the Australian Society of Authors ASA (since 2015), a Member of Writers Victoria (since 2018), and a Member of the Small Press Network (SPN) (since 2019).
+She has been a long term member of the Institute of Manager and Leaders (2001 – 2022) and the Australian Human Resources Institute (2005 – 2021).
 Since completing her university studies, she has been attending up to four events every week to keep herself up to date.